Istanbul

 Inside Hagia Sophia

-The pillars were taken (a very long time ago) from the Temple of Artemis
+The pillars were taken (a very long time ago) from the Temple of Artemis in Ephesus.

 Huge Water Urn